yashvityagi/hacktoberfest-2025-practice/README.md

-# hacktoberfest-2025-practice
+## Hacktoberfest 2025
-Practice repo for Hacktoberfest 2025 contributions
+This repository is created to practice safe Hacktoberfest contributions.